HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 Victor ignored him and turned back to Gerwyn.

-“As for *you*, surely even you must know better than this as of now.”
+“I speak of how *you* must surely know better than this now.”

 *…Nothing was ever going to come out of fighting back?*

 The question he had seldom asked took priority over Victor's voice that he had heard time and again.

-“Do you still understand the dire risks that come with what you can do in your condition?”
+“Do you still understand the dire risks of your condition?”

 *That’s not true.
 I drew the first blood against him.*